boa-dev/boa/README.md

 ## Communication

-Feel free to contact us on [Discord](https://discord.gg/tUFFk9Y) for any questions or issues.
-The general contributor chat for Boa occurs on [Matrix](https://matrix.to/#/#boa:matrix.org) if you're interested in contributing.
+Feel free to contact us on [Matrix](https://matrix.to/#/#boa:matrix.org) if you have any questions.
+Contributor discussions take place on the same Matrix Space if you're interested in contributing.
+We also have a [Discord](https://discord.gg/tUFFk9Y) for any questions or issues.

 ## License